Mandaris-LLC/react-native-navigation-full-circle/docs/installation-android.md

 # Android Installation

-### Important
-The following instructions are for the `next` version `2.0.0-experimental.x`, which supports react-native `0.40.0` or higher.
-To use it specify `"react-native-navigation": "next"` in your package.json dependencies.
-Bear in mind, as the name of the version suggests - this version is experimental and under heavy development.
+First add `react-native-navigation` as an npm dependency: `yarn add react-native-navigation`

 ----

-* Make sure you are using react-native version 0.40.0 or above
+* Make sure you are using react-native version 0.43 or above

 1. Add the following to your `settings.gradle` file located in the `android` folder: